akosinyll1404/CPE313-FinalProject/README.md

 ## 🧠 Model

-The model is a custom YOLOv11 object detector trained to distinguish between working and non-working states based on employee posture, gestures, and facial cues.
+The model is a custom YOLOv11 object detector trained to distinguish between working, idle and non-working states based on employee posture, gestures, and facial cues.

 ## 🛡️ License